ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

             #get the jets constituents out of the struct
             .Define("jetconstituents_ee_genkt","JetClusteringUtils::get_constituents(FCCAnalysesJets_ee_genkt)")
 ```
-In the initial tree, all the particles measured are saved in the branch _ReconstructedParticles_ in a `ROOT::VecOps::RVec<ReconstructedParticleData>`.
+In the initial tree, all the particles measured in one event are saved in one entry of the branch _ReconstructedParticles_ in a                                                                 `ROOT::VecOps::RVec<ReconstructedParticleData>`.
-The line `.Define("RP_px",          "ReconstructedParticle::get_px(ReconstructedParticles)")` takes this branch for all events, and for each particle computes px; the output of this function is a branch called _RP_px_ containing an `RVec<float>` per each event.
-The namespace `ReconstructedParticle` is defined in the file `analyzers/dataframe/src/ReconstructedParticle.cc`.
+The line `.Define("RP_px",          "ReconstructedParticle::get_px(ReconstructedParticles)")` takes this branch and for all entries computes px of each particle; the output of this call is a branch called _RP_px_ containing an `RVec<float>` per each event.

+The jet clustering is performed using the 4-momenta of the reconstructed particles.
+This operation returns two outputs:
+  - `jets_ee_genkt` : RVec<fastjet::Pseudojet> , `Pseudojet` methods and attributes allow to access the overall jet properties;
+  - `jetconstituents_ee_genkt` : RVec< RVec<int> > , i.e.
+The fi
   - labeling
   - output format fastjet
   - association with constituents (build constituents + labels)
   - treatment of constituents (vectors of vectors of RecPartData)
   - Validation of clustering : Plots of residuals

 * computation of features:
   - show good example
   - Validation (Michele comparison)